NETWAYS/foreman-training/provisioning/02_configuration.md

 ****

-### Change the Installation media "Debian mirror" to the local repo
+### Change the Installation media "Debian mirror" to the local repo (if provided)

-Navigate to "Hosts > Installation media", select the entry "Debian mirror", change the "Path" to the URL the trainer provided.
+Navigate to "Hosts > Provisioning Setup > Installation media", select the entry "Debian mirror", change the "Path" to the URL the trainer provided.

-### Create the Operating system "Debian" with Major version "11", Description "Debian bullseye", Family "Debian", Release name "bullseye"
+### Create the Operating system "Debian" with Major version "12", Description "Debian bookworm", Family "Debian", Release name "bookworm"

-Navigate to "Hosts > Operating systems" and click on "Create operating system".
+Navigate to "Hosts > Provisioning Setup > Operating systems" and click on "Create operating system".
-In the dialog on the "Operating System" tab set the "Name" to "Debian", "Major version" to "11", "Description" to "Debian bullseye", "Family" to "Debian", "Release name" to "bullseye".
+In the dialog on the "Operating System" tab set the "Name" to "Debian", "Major version" to "12", "Description" to "Debian bookworm", "Family" to "Debian", "Release name" to "bookworm".
 Click on "Submit".

 ### Associate the PXELinux template "Preseed default PXELinux" with Debian

-Navigate to "Hosts > Provisioning templates" and search "Preseed default PXELinux".
+Navigate to "Hosts > Templates > Provisioning templates" and search "Preseed default PXELinux".
 Click it and in the dialog on the "Association" tab move the entry for Debian to the "Selected Items".
 Click on "Submit".

 ### Associate the Provision template "Preseed default" with Debian

-Navigate to "Hosts > Provisioning templates" and search "Preseed default".
+Navigate to "Hosts > Templates > Provisioning templates" and search "Preseed default".
 Click it and in the dialog on the "Association" tab move the entry for Debian to the "Selected Items".
 Click on "Submit".

 ### Associate the finish template "Preseed default finish" with Debian

-Navigate to "Hosts > Provisioning templates" and search "Preseed default finish".
+Navigate to "Hosts > Templates > Provisioning templates" and search "Preseed default finish".
 Click it and in the dialog on the "Association" tab move the entry for Debian to the "Selected Items".
 Click on "Submit".

-### Associate the operating system with the Templates and set Architecture "x86_64", Partition table "Preseed custom LVM" and "Preseed default", Installation media "Debian mirror" and set parameter "enable-puppetlabs-puppet6-repo" to "true"
+### Associate the operating system with the Templates and set Architecture "x86_64", Partition table "Preseed default LVM" and "Preseed default", Installation media "Debian mirror" and set parameter "enable-official-puppet7-repo" to "true"

-Navigate to "Hosts > Operating systems" and search the Debian entry.
+Navigate to "Hosts > Provisioning Setup > Operating systems" and search the Debian entry.
-Click it and in the dialog on the "Operating System" tab select the "Architecture" to "x86_64", on the "Partition table" tab select "Preseed custom LVM" and "Preseed default", on the tab "Installation media" select "Debian mirror", on the "Templates" tab select the templates associated earlier and add the parameter "enable-puppetlabs-puppet6-repo" as "boolean" with value "true".
+Click it and in the dialog on the "Operating System" tab select the "Architecture" to "x86_64", on the "Partition table" tab select "Preseed default LVM" and "Preseed default", on the tab "Installation media" select "Debian mirror", on the "Templates" tab select the templates associated earlier and add the parameter "enable-official-puppet7-repo" as "boolean" with value "true".
 Click on "Submit".